 Halloween costumes can be expensive, so why not make them yourself?
 Here are some fun ideas for DIY Halloween costumes that are easy to make, inexpensive, and look great.
 This Halloween, have some fun and try one of these easy homemade Halloween costumes instead of a store bought one.
-They are fun to make and you get to add your own creative touches!
+They are fun to make and you get to add your own creative touches.
 Making them is almost as much fun as wearing them!
+I hope you enjoy these ideas and find the perfect DIY costume to make a splash at Halloween parties.

-You Are Going To Love These Inexpensive, Easy Homemade Halloween Costumes Ideas
+You Are Going To Love These Inexpensive, Easy Homemade Costumes

 Homemade Lumberjack Costume

 This homemade costume is pretty simple to get ready.
-All you need is a flannel shirt, suspenders, jeans, and boots.
+All you need is a flannel plaid shirt, suspenders, jeans, and boots.
 Then you can make a saw out of a large cardboard box and paint it.
+And really, what little boy doesn’t want a chance to carry tools around?
 Voila- you are ready to trick or treat!

 Homemade Train Costume